iAmGroute/NPTpy/TreeOfOwnership.md

     d = D
 ```
 We use the `|`, `'` and `-` characters to mark a line that begins from the object that contains the back-edge (here it's `c`) and ends at the object it is referencing (here it's `root` or `a`).
-There is 1 space between the last `-` and the name of the object and the vetrical line is idented by 1 space from the level of the referenced object.
+There is 1 space between the last `-` and the name of the object and the vertical line is indented by 1 space from the level of the referenced object.
-Note that the line starts from the name of the object that *contains* the refernce (`c`), not the name of the reference (`parent`, which is not shown in the TOO).
+Note that the line starts from the name of the object that *contains* the reference (`c`), not the name of the reference (`parent`, which is not shown in the TOO).
 Also note that weak references are not depicted at all.

 #### A more extensive example: